leewc/leewc.github.io/_posts/articles/2016-04-13-how-to-merge-multiple-git-repositories-into-one-repo.md

 ## Step 12.

-Time to delete the remote branch since we don't need to keep a reference to it.
+Time to delete the remote branch url since we don't need to keep a reference to it.

 ~~~bash
     $ git remote remove remote_A